 Rose kissed the sad little face, and brushed back the rudely cropped hair, that lay in ringlets on Nellies head.

-Idioms and Phrases with nellies
+Other Idioms and Phrases with Nellie

 see nervous nellie.